Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 • Creating quiet moments for myself

-Even when it looked different, support was still essential.
+Even when support looked different, it still mattered.

 Holding Both Truths at Once